HanetakaChou/hanetakachou.github.io/src/SSH/Proxy-Server.md

-## Socks5 Proxy
+## Proxy Server

-You may rent the CentOS 8 machine by the Vultr / Alibaba Cloud and use the sock5 proxy by the following tutorial.
+You may rent the CentOS 8 machine by the Vultr / Alibaba Cloud and setup the proxy server by the following tutorial.

 ### 1\.setup socks5 proxy
 ```